 The average number of trees per hectare (in agroforestry and/or industrial plantations) ranges from under 500 to over 2,000 depending on species and site.
 In this instance, with spacing of 1 square meter between each Philippine indigenous tree, according to Forester Rey Lorida, field supervisor of the Laguna Quezon Land Grant, this tropical tree plantation can sequester an average of 10 tons of carbon per hectare per year.

 May the Forest Be With you Earth Keepers!

 On behalf of our forest guardians, thank you to all involved for your outstanding support especially during this challenging Covid-19 pandemic, a critical moment in our history that compounds the seemingly insurmountable hurdles the world faces with climate change.

-Congratulations to all at Bluestone who enabled this much-needed community-based support.
+Congratulations to all at Merck participants who enabled this much-needed community-based support.
 As CSR Patrons of Education and the Environment, we thank you and hope that your support also inspires others to continue remembering our environment and the protection of our critical natural ecosystems.

 Your CSR contribution provides much needed livelihood our forest communities need to ensure full survival of species planted, also enabling them to expand their own fruit and vegetable gardens for their own sustenance, as part of the master plan development of our protected forest.

 In 2015, the Philippine government submitted to the United Nations the country’s commitments to reduce greenhouse gas emissions.
 The country committed to reduce its carbon emissions by 70 percent by 2030.
 The carbon dioxide reductions will come from the sectors of energy, transport, waste, forestry and industry.Join us!
 Help us reverse the Earth’s “hothouse climate” tipping point.